THE STUDENT CODE

 When the student cannot be reached to schedule an appointment, or when the student fails to attend the meeting, the Director of Student Affairs will base the decision upon the available information.
 If the student does not respond within five (5) instructional days of the delivery of the request to meet, the case will be adjudicated in the student’s absence, thus waiving the student’s right to appeal the case to the Hearing Committee.

-If the available information indicates that the violation occurred as alleged, utilizing the standard of “preponderance of evidence,” which means that the information would lead one to conclude that it is highly probable that the violation(s) occurred as alleged, one of the following sanctions will be levied:
+If the available information indicates that the violation occurred as alleged, utilizing the standard of “preponderance of evidence,” which means that the information would lead one to conclude that it is highly probable that the violation(s) occurred as alleged, one of the following sanctions will be imposed:

 1) Reprimand – A written warning documenting that the student violated a student conduct regulation and indicating that subsequent violations could result in more serious disciplinary sanctions.